 You can show information for up to four engines.

-- 1 From the engine gauges screen, select Menu > Gauge Setup > Engine Selection > Num.
-Engines. - 2 Select an option: - · Select the number of engines. - Select Auto Configure to automatically detect the number of engines.
+- 1 From the engine gauges screen, select Menu > Installation > Engine Selection > Number of Engines. - 2 Select an option: - Select the number of engines. - Select Auto Configure to automatically detect the number of engines.

 Customizing the Engines Shown in Gauges